list

 transform

-Transforms the list data by replacing each value with the result of calling the provided function, and then returns the list.
+Transforms the list data in place by replacing each value with the result of calling the provided transformer function, and then returns the list.

 Example